sahilbest999/sst/www/docs/constructs/Cognito.md

 ---
-description: "Docs for the sst.Auth construct in the @serverless-stack/resources package"
+description: "Docs for the sst.Cognito construct in the @serverless-stack/resources package"
 ---
 import About, {toc as aboutToc } from './Cognito.about.md' import Tsdoc, {toc as tsdocToc } from './Cognito.tsdoc.md'